 The Centre has responsibility for the conservation of The University of Melbourne's vast collections of cultural material and provides commercial conservation programs, treatments and advice for individuals and organisations.

 - University Breadth subject: UNIB20004 Cultural Forensics: Intent to Deceive

 - Asia-Pacific Twentieth Century Conservation Art Research Network (APTCCARN)

 - Caring For Heritage Collections An Online Learning Program

 - CCMC information for prospective students

-- CCMC graduate research student resources
+- CCMC graduate coursework student resources

 - The Twentieth Century in Paint website